-- easy to find for both humans and computer systems, thus deposited through trusted repositories and based on mandatory description of metadata (Findable); - made available long-term under well-defined licences, possibly open, whether at the level of metadata, or of the actual data content, and have persistent identifiers (Accessible); - ready to be combined with other datasets by humans as well as computer systems, by using common formats following open data standards (Interoperable); - ready to be used for future research and to be processed further using computational methods, and complying with high-quality documentation practices (Reusable).
+- made available long-term under well-defined licences, possibly open, whether at the level of metadata, or of the actual data content, and have persistent identifiers (Accessible); - ready to be combined with other datasets by humans as well as computer systems, by using common formats following open data standards (Interoperable); - ready to be used for future research and to be processed further using computational methods, and complying with high-quality documentation practices (Reusable).
+Feedback questionnaire After access, users will be asked to fill in a comprehensive Feedback Questionnaire to assess the TNA/NA user experience.

-Feedback questionnaire

-After access, users will be asked to fill in a comprehensive Feedback Questionnaire to assess the TNA/NA user experience.
 The questionnaire covers aspects about the application and proposal submission process, the quality of communication with the helpdesk, the techno-scientific assistance, the interest in H2IOSC services and tools, and overall satisfaction with the TNA/NA program.
 Users will be encouraged to share their suggestions for improvements, any challenges encountered, and recommendations for fellow researchers.
 By collecting this valuable feedback, the aim is to enhance the TNA/NA program and better cater it to the needs of the research community, ensuring a seamless and productive experience for all participants, also in view of H2IOSC future operation after the end of the project.
+June 2025